 Down to Earth: Manufacturing modernity in the Haouz

-The research looks at the ways post-disaster reconstruction in the Haouz becomes a critical site for negotiating material futures, rural identities, and the politics of Amazigh vernacular knowledge.
-By examining the earthquake beyond its natural aftermath, the research explores the tensions produced by the reconstruction efforts and how they mirror deeper conflicts between vernacular spatial practices and Morocco’s Vision 2030, situating concrete in this context, as not simply a technical solution but a social agent that restructures labor relations, material hierarchies and rural temporalities while enabling new aspirations of modernity and citizenship.
+This research project examines the social and material aftermaths of the earthquake and the ways in which prevailing State reconstruction logics in the region are producing new rural identites.
+It approaches post-disaster reconstruction in the Haouz as a critical site for negotiating material futures and rural identities.
+In examining the earthquake beyond its natural aftermath, the study investigates how the reconstruction process exposes deeper conflicts between vernacular spatial practices and Morocco’s Vision 2030, a serie of Royal development strategies culminating in the year 2030.
+In this context, concrete is situated not merely as a technical solution but as a social agent that binds and restructures labor relations, material hierarchies, and rural temporalities, while simultaneously enabling new aspirations of modernity and citizenship.

 Rather than questioning what does it mean to be modern in today’s rural Morocco, this research project ventures into the how we do become modern in the countryside : What are the logics at play behind the manufacture of modernity and how, amidst the cracks of mud walls patched with cement mortars, can we read the emergence of a new spatial identity in the Haouz ?